Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Real world experiments

 To validate the real-world performance of our method, we test the tracking system in an unknown dense forest.
 A heterogeneous LiDAR-based swarm (one upward-facing Mid360, one downward-facing Mid360, and two Avia LiDARs) is deployed.
-The swarm tracks a manually triggered target drone flying through the forest with a velocity up to $3m/s$.
-The prediction horizon of the target motion is $1.8s$.

-Fig.\ref{fig:RR_exp} details the whole swarm tracking task.
-The target flies from \textit{Point 1} to \textit{Point 2} in Fig.\ref{fig:RR_exp}(a) and then returns via a distinct route.
-During the flight, our decentralized swarm performs visibility-aware cooperative target tracking without collisions or occlusions.
-An Insta360 camera on the target drone records the process.
-Four snapshots (Figs. \ref{fig:RR_exp}(b)-(e)) illustrate how the trackers agilely adjust the swarm distribution to avoid LOS blockages by \textit{Tree1} and \textit{Tree2}, leveraging the SSDFs for occlusion-resistant tracking in real scenes.
-Driven by our joint costs, our decentralized swarm self-organized into a tetrahedron distribution while still ensuring FOV compliance.
-Tab.\ref{tab:exp_computation_time} summarizes the average onboard computation time for each stage, including SSDF update ($t_{\text{SSDF}}$), front-end searching ($t_{\text{search}}$), corridor generation ($t_{\text{SFC}}$), and back-end optimization ($t_{\text{optimize}}$).
-The results characterize the runtime performance of our method in cluttered forest environments.
-Compared to other LiDAR configurations, drones with Avia LiDARs exhibit longer back-end runtime due to the computational demands of joint yaw trajectory optimization for target alignment.
+The swarm tracks a manually triggered target drone flying through the forest with a velocity up to $3~m/s$.
+The prediction horizon of the target motion is $1.8~s$.
+The target flies from \textit{Point 1} to \textit{Point 2} in Fig.~\ref{fig:RR_exp}(a) and returns via a distinct route.
+Throughout the flight, our decentralized swarm performs visibility-aware tracking without collisions or occlusions, recorded by an Insta360 camera on the target drone.
+Four snapshots (Figs.~\ref{fig:RR_exp}(b)-(e)) illustrate how the trackers adjust the swarm distribution to avoid LOS blockages by \textit{Tree1} and \textit{Tree2}, leveraging the SSDFs for occlusion avoidance.
+Driven by the joint costs, the swarm self-organizes into a tetrahedral distribution while ensuring FOV compliance.
+Tab.~\ref{tab:exp_computation_time} summarizes the average onboard computation time for each stage: SSDF update ($t_{\text{SSDF}}$), front-end searching ($t_{\text{search}}$), corridor generation ($t_{\text{SFC}}$), and back-end optimization ($t_{\text{optimize}}$).
+Drones with Avia LiDARs exhibit longer runtime due to the joint yaw trajectory optimization.